Screen last updated on: December 18, 2016

 CSU Fullerton is an impacted campus at the transfer level.
 Impaction means that there are more applications for a campus than can be accommodated.
 In order to ensure that capacity is not exceeded, more rigorous standards are applied to the transfer applicant pool.
-Impacted criteria may include local vs. out of local and major program impaction.
+Impacted criteria may include local vs. out of local and/or major program impaction.

 The local area for Cal State Fullerton includes all Orange County Community Colleges.
 Students must have earned the majority of units from an Orange County Community College to be considered a local applicant.
 Cal State Fullerton is impacted for all majors.
 Therefore, the GPA requirement will be determined based on the number of applications received and will not be determined until after the filing period is over.